 Posting to StackOverflow or similar forums is a fantastic way to get quick feedback on any coding problem you may have.
 You'll need to follow the guidelines on how to ask a good question, but assuming you do and you post a link to your question into the #techtalk channel, and follow any instructions from AV mentors on how to improve your question, then we'll do our best to answer it, including starring it and up-voting to help attract the attention of others in case we cannot provide a direct answer ourselves.

-Get discounts on important software and services for developers?
+Get discounts on important services for developers?

 Frequently Asked Questions